bradcar/rocket_imu_analysis/README.md

     $ ./video-create.sh

-## Original Rocket program output (Carlos Montalvo's flight data):
+## Original Rocket program output (Monte Carlos' flight data):

-We used Carlos Montalvo's flight data and original code to create this code.
+We used Monte Carlos' flight data and original code to create this code.
 In addition, we created a VPython code to animate the flight data.
 This animation also shows the flight path trail.
 Based the vertical acceleration data, we show the trail in a thick/red trail during high-acceleration which we assume is thrust.
 The the flight trail is shown as a thin/yellow trail during coasting.